-If you are cutting a cord between you and an external energy and feel hesitant to do so, it is helpful to remember others’ attachment to suffering are for them to heal and to resolve.
+If you are cutting a cord between you and an external energy and feel hesitant to do so, it is helpful to remember that the external energy’s attachment to their suffering is for them to heal and to resolve.
 If the cord stays attached to you, then you are actually blocking an opportunity for them to do their own healing and expanding.
-Staying attached may promote codependency of relying on people or situations for feeling “good” and/or blaming people or situations for feeling “bad”.
+Staying attached may promote codependency of relying on people or situations for feeling “good” or needed and/or blaming people or situations for feeling “bad”.
 This also holds true for any lower, negative cords you have attached to yourself due to your own distorted, self-defeating thoughts.
 You can become codependent on your very own way of thinking or feeling.

 SOUL HEALING PRACTICE